|

 It’s all too easy to spend a fortune on groceries these days.
 But saving money?
 While you can eat for just $20 a week, that takes a little more forethought.
 So let’s cut right to the chase with these 13 Smart Ways To Save On Groceries.

 • Buy Colored bell peppers.
-They’re cheaper than green, and is it just me, or do they have more flavor too?
-(Update: This seems to be highly depending upon your area.
-As some reader have pointed out, and as I’ve discovered here in Texas, Colored peppers can actually be more expensive!)
+They’re cheaper than green, and is it just me, or do they have more flavor, too?
+(Update: This seems to be highly dependent upon your area.
+As some readers have pointed out, and as I’ve discovered here in Texas, Colored peppers can be more expensive!)

 • Stock up when items that you regularly buy go on sale.
-Just be careful that you don’t go overboard in using them up – that defeats the whole purpose!
+Just be careful not to go overboard in using them up – that defeats the whole purpose!

-• Check the per unit/per ounce price.
-Because the larger size container of ketchup (or whatever) isn’t always a better price per ounce.
+• Check the per unit/per ounce price because larger containers of ketchup (or whatever) do not always have better prices per ounce.

 • Look below your line of sight.
-Name brand items, which are more expensive, tend to be put at eye level.
+Name-brand, more expensive items tend to be put at eye level.
 Cheaper brands are often placed lower on the shelf.

 • Grind your own flour.
-An electric grain mill is a small investment that will pay for itself many times over.
+An electric grain mill is a small investment that will often pay for itself.

 • Skip the canned beans.
 Use dry beans instead.
 This is such a simple move toward saving a lot of money!

 • Don’t hesitate to ditch items at the last minute.
-How many times have you put an item in your cart, only to realize 15 minutes later that you really don’t need or want that?
+How often have you put an item in your cart, only to realize 15 minutes later that you don’t need or want that?
 Take it out!
 No harm, no foul.

 • Price match.
-Many stores, like Walmart, price match other stores sale prices.
-So, for instance, Kroger is having a spectacular sale on grapes, but I don’t want to drive the extra 10 miles, I can go to Walmart and ask them to price match it.
-Saves me time, and gas!
+Many stores, like Walmart, have prices that match the sale prices of other stores.
+For instance, Kroger has a spectacular sale on grapes, but I don’t want to drive the extra 10 miles.
+I can go to Walmart and ask them to price-match it.
+It saves me time and gas!

 • Plan ahead.
 Weekly menu planning is popular, but monthly menu planning gives you a longer view so you can take advantage of more sales as they come up.
 Further, if you have something of a rotating menu plan, you can *really* take advantage of sales!

 • Don’t shop hungry!
-We all know this – or think we know this – but it doesn’t hurt to be reminded.
-It’s so much harder to exercise self control when your hungry!
+We all know or think we know this, but it doesn’t hurt to be reminded.
+It’s so much harder to exercise self-control when you’re hungry!

 • Pay with cash.
-It’s a lot more painful to spend money you don’t need to when you have to actually see the cash leaving your hand.
+It’s a lot more painful to spend money you don’t need to when you can see the cash leaving your hand.
 So pay with cash – it works!

 What are your favorite money-saving grocery shopping tips?